yusha/Simple-PHP-URL-Shortener/README.md

 # Simple-PHP-URL-Shortener
-A Simple PHP Script for URL shortening
+A Simple PHP Script for URL shortening.
+This script is Open Source, please feel free to contribute.

 Installation: